sisterai/estate-assistant-system/README.md

    Once your pull request is merged, you will be recognized as a contributor to the project.

 This project follows the [Contributor Covenant Code of Conduct](.github/CODE_OF_CONDUCT.md).
 By participating, you agree to abide by its terms.

-## License

-This project is licensed under the [MIT License](LICENSE).

-> [!CAUTION]
-> This project is provided for educational purposes only.
-Any use, including non-commercial or academic, must include proper attribution to the original creators.
-Unauthorized redistribution or commercial use without explicit permission is strictly prohibited.

-**Copyright © 2025 EstateWise Team.
-All rights reserved.**

-## Contact

-For any questions or inquiries, please contact the [repository maintainer](https://github.com/hoangsonww) or open an issue in the repository [here](https://github.com/hoangsonww/EstateWise-Chapel-Hill-Chatbot/issues).
-You're also welcome to join our ongoing discussions [at this link](https://github.com/hoangsonww/EstateWise-Chapel-Hill-Chatbot/discussions).

 ---

 Thank you for exploring **EstateWise**!
 We hope you find it valuable in your real estate journey.
 If you have any questions or feedback, please don't hesitate to reach out or contribute to the project. 🏡🚀